 - Satisfaction: How pleasant is the experience when using the website?

-With this in mind, the need for user feedback is vital towards achieving a usable platform.
-Reach out to your online audience as they want to help you, because in return, you’ll be assisting them to enjoy your products and services all the more.
+With this in mind, user feedback is vital to achieving a usable platform.
+Reach out to your online audience because they want to help you, and in return, you’ll be helping them enjoy your products and services all the more.
 At the very least, get a real-life perspective by having manual audits conducted with assistive technologies to assess the usability of your website.

 Beyond user testing, referring to the Web Content Accessibility Guidelines (WCAG) can be of great assistance.
 These web standards, if adhered to, can aid in eliminating many online obstacles.